Trump delays tariffs on Chinese cellphones, laptops, toys; markets jump | MarketScreener

 The USTR office plans to conduct an exclusion process that could allow more items to be removed from the 10% tariff list.

-(Reporting by David Shepardson, David Lawder, Makini Brice and Susan Heavey in Washington; additional reporting by Jeff Mason in Morristown, New Jersey; editing by Tim Ahmann and Marguerita Choy)
+(Reporting by David Shepardson, David Lawder, Makini Brice and Susan Heavey in Washington; additional reporting by Jeff Mason in Morristown, New Jersey; Writing by David Lawder; editing by Tim Ahmann, Marguerita Choy and Cynthia Osterman)

 By David Shepardson and David Lawder